6 Surprising Health Benefits of Gardening [Infographic]

 Certain types of gardening may offer a pretty good workout.
 For example, one study found that three hours of gardening is similar to an hour spent in the gym (in terms of calories burnt).
 All the activities (e.g. pruning, digging) will add up and give you a good workout.

-Enhancing our point on strengthening the immune system, dirt also contains a natural antidepressant called Mycobacterium vaccae.
-According to research, this particular antidepressant microbe causes cytokine levels to increase, which in turns boosts the production of serotonin.
-Click here to learn more about this particular resarch, which was conducted by Bristol University and University College London.
+According to a UK research study, dirt contains a natural antidepressant called Mycobacterium vaccae.
+This particular antidepressant causes cytokine levels to increase, which in turn boosts the production of serotonin.

 Some studies have found that gardening has a positive influence on mental health due to its brain-stimulating properties.
 For example, regular gardening may help reduce the risks of dementia by 36%.
 Gardening isn’t just a physical activity.
 It’s also a hobby that can offer plenty of social interactions and cognitive learning.

 There’s a good chance of people maintaining a healthier diet if they start to grow their own fruits and vegetables.
 Gardening can make us more conscious over what we eat.
 It encourages us to question the source of what we eat, and whether there is a healthier alternative for it.